How the Relationship You Have With Your Husband Changes After Breast Cancer

 For women undergoing treatment for breast cancer many of the above issues are interlinked.
 Post-surgical body changes in combination with either chemotherapy-induced hair and skin changes and/or hormonal fluctuations, may be sufficient to cause low self-esteem.
 However,couple this with concerns about future fertility, and in some cases early menopause, and it becomes apparent how psychologically vulnerable a breast cancer patient is.

-Having breast cancer may change the relationship you have with your husband, but some of these changes might actually be for the better.
+Having breast cancer Relationship with your husband changes after breast cancer, but some of these changes might actually be for the better.
 Learning how to support each other through challenging periods, allowing him to comfort and love you when you are struggling to love yourself is paramount to getting through it.
 Allow yourself time to recover, emotionally and physically.
 You can rebuild your confidence, but take it a day at a time.
 Sometimes small steps are key; take the opportunity to buy new clothes that flatter your new body shape and do not aggravate your scars; apply specialist products to painful dry skin, to ensure it is fully moisturised (all of the Ozalys products come highly recommended), plan days out and experiences, so you can think about something other than your cancer diagnosis.
 Build up an impenetrable support network of your closest family and friends and involve your husband in all of the decisions that you make.

 Ozalys’ products have been designed with women who have been affected by cancer in mind.
 Ozalys allows women to continue to care for themselves every day using products that innovate through their formulas, optimal absorption and packaging.
 Ozalys’ specially-formulated solutions are catered for physiological conditions that cause dermal sensitivity, or for the side effects of certain treatments that may result in olfactory and dermal ultra-sensitivity.